-- Safeguard the operating area so that there are no hazards for those working in the surroundings.
+- Safeguard the operating area so that there are no hazards for those working in the surrounding areas.

-- Any excess run off material has to be safely disposed of.
+- Any excess run off material must be safely disposed of.

 - Chemical methods of removal should never be used on clay products.